ZhgChgLi/zhgchgli.github.io/_posts/en/2025-01-17-medium-to-jekyll.md

 > - 🟢 pages build and deployment
 > - 🟢 Build and Deploy
 >
-> You need to wait for the above two deployment tasks to complete for the website changes to take effect.
+> You must wait for the above two deployment tasks to complete for the website changes to take effect.

 ---